iamericfletcher/awesome-power-automate-learning-resources/contributing.md

 - Before creating a PR, you should ensure that:

 1. Your suggestion is related to the `Microsoft Power Automate` service.
-This list is meant for the curation of the best resources, not everything.
+This list is meant for the curation of awesome resources, not everything.

 2. Your suggestion is not already in the list.

-3. Your suggestion should be added alphabetically by title to the appropriate category if it already exists.
+3. Your suggestion will be added alphabetically by title to the appropriate category if it already exists.
 If needed, feel free to include a new category.
+Please make sure to include which category you'd like your contibution to be added to.

 4. There are no spelling or grammatical errors.